wp-plugins/wp-postratings/readme.txt

 * I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
 If not feel free to use it without any obligations.

 == Changelog ==

+= Version 1.62 (31-09-2011) =
+* FIXED: Escaped Hostname
+* FIXED: Ensure Ratings Post ID In Shortcode Is An Integer

 = Version 1.61 (17-02-2011) =
 * FIXED: XSS Vulnerability.
 Thanks Dion Hulse aka dd32
 * FIXED: Removed Global $post